 Select a an exam type

-Applicants should normally have either A minimum of a lower second class Honours degree (2:2) or above in a public health related science from a UK university, the CNAA or an overseas equivalent with National Agency for the Recognition and Comparison of International Qualifications and Skills (NARIC) approval or Qualifications and experience considered to be equivalent to the above.
-All students applying via this route will be assessed and where necessary interviewed by the Programme Leader.
+Applicants are normally expected to have either a minimum of a lower second class honours degree (2:2) or above in a public health–related science from a UK university, the CNAA, or an overseas equivalent recognised by the National Recognition Information Centre (NARIC), or qualifications and experience deemed equivalent.
+All applicants applying via the equivalent route will be assessed and, if necessary, interviewed by the Programme Leader.
+In addition, applicants must hold a GCSE grade C/4 or above in English language, or an equivalent certificated qualification, regardless of their previous educational background.

 Students living in